stefan-hoeck/idris2-ref1/README.md

 ```

 Doh.
 Idris does not accept this because `state` does not unify with `s`.
-These last examples should demonstrate that it is indeed safe use mutable
+These last examples should demonstrate that it is indeed safe to use mutable
 references (and also arrays) within the `ST` monad, because even if we
 manage to get them out of `ST`, they can no longer be used at all.

 And yet, `ST` is still considerably slower than explicit recursion.
 In addition, `traverse` is still not stack-safe, so it can't be used
-with large lists on the JavaScript (and similar) backends.
+with large lists on the JavaScript and similar backends.

 ## Enter: `Ref1`

 I am now going to show how the limitations demonstrated above
-can be overcome by using mutable reference tagged in a similar way
+can be overcome by using mutable references tagged in a similar way
 as `STRef` but bound to a linear token with the same tag that
 guarantees the computation stays in the same computational thread.